-After many years of not knowing about the existence of the Ebata family’s kamon or “family crest,” it was recently discovered that my family possesses two!
+After many years of not knowing whether my family even had a kamon or “family crest,” it was recently discovered that my family actually possesses two!

-But, I’ve learned that it’s unlikely that Japanese American families—like mine—can rely on their kamon alone to trace their roots.
-Resources to help discover their origins aren’t readily available.
-Short of going back to Japan to conduct your research, most families will find it nearly impossible to use their kamon to follow their family’s lineage beyond one or two generations without investing a substantial amount of time and research.
+But, I’ve learned that it’s unlikely that Japanese American families—like mine—can rely on their kamon alone to trace their family’s roots.
+Resources aren’t readily available to help discover their origins.
+Short of going back to Japan to conduct your research, which is really the way you should do it, most families will find it nearly impossible to use their kamon to follow their family’s lineage beyond one or two generations without investing a substantial amount of time and research.
 More often than not, the kamon has become an unreliable device to identify an individual or descendant as a blood relative.

-Despite this, I proceeded to examine my family’s kamon in hopes that whatever I uncover will provide new clues that will connect me with my ancestral roots.
+Despite this, I proceeded to examine my family’s kamon in hopes that whatever I uncovered would provide new clues to connect me with my ancestral roots in Japan.

 Vince Takemi Ebata

 Every Japanese American family should have a kamon.
-Some families may be fortunate enough to possess one, while other families may be luckier still to have a family possession in their household bearing it.
+Some families may be fortunate enough to possess one, while other families may be luckier still to have family property in their household bearing it.
 But, not in my home.
-There wasn’t a single possession bearing our family’s crest nor of one on display.
-Nowadays, it’s rare to find a kamon displayed in a Japanese American household.
+Not a single possession bears the Ebata (“eh-bah-ta”) family’s crest nor is it displayed anywhere in my house.
+Nowadays, it’s rare to find a kamon or family crest on display in a Japanese American household.
 The same can be said even in Japan.

-Today, you’re more likely to see a kamon displayed on a noren 暖簾 (sign curtains) at the entrance of Japanese restaurants or stores engaged in traditional Japanese crafts and specialties, which often incorporate a kamon into their logos.
-You can see kamon on traditional furoshiki 風呂敷 (wrapping cloth), tenugui 手拭い (hand towels), chōchin 提灯 (paper lanterns), kura 蔵(storehouses), and even on kawara 瓦 (ceramic roof tiles).
+You’re more likely to see today a kamon displayed on a noren 暖簾 (sign curtains) hung at the entrance of Japanese restaurants or stores engaged in traditional Japanese crafts and specialties, which often incorporate a kamon into their logos.
+You can see kamon on traditional furoshiki 風呂敷 (wrapping cloth), tenugui 手拭い (hand towels), chouchin 提灯 (paper lanterns), kura 蔵(storehouses), and even on kawara 瓦 (ceramic roof tiles).

-For example, the Mogi and Takanashi families began making shōyu 醤油 along the Edo River in the small city of Noda, located not far from Tokyo as early as 1603.
-In 1917, after more than 250 years their ancestors began shōyu production, the Mogi and Takanashi families merged to form Noda Shōyu Co., Ltd. The company’s name changed to Kikkoman Shōyu Co., Ltd. in 1964, and again in 1980 to Kikkoman Corporation.
-The hexagonal logo found on Kikkoman products represents a tortoiseshell and the Chinese character for 10,000 inscribed inside.
+The Mogi and Takanashi families began making shouyu 醤油 along the Edo River in the small city of Noda, located close to Tokyo as early as 1603.
+In 1917, after more than 250 years their ancestors began shouyu production, the Mogi and Takanashi families merged to form Noda Shoyu Co., Ltd. The company’s name changed to Kikkoman Shoyu Co., Ltd. in 1964, and again in 1980 to Kikkoman Corporation.
+The hexagonal logo found on Kikkoman products represents a tortoiseshell and inside is the inscription of the Chinese character for 10,000.
 According to Japanese folklore, the tortoise lives for 10,000 years and is a symbol of longevity—what every company hopes to achieve.

 Japan is fighting to preserve its tradition of using kamon.
 As the years go by, many Japanese—even those who wear kimono—pay little attention to the details about their forbearers’ family crest.
 Also, because fewer people wear kimono these days in favor of western-style clothing, it makes it more difficult to appreciate the beauty and significance of kamon.
-Thus, it’s not surprising there’s a continuous decline in the industry of creating kamon.
+Not surprisingly, there’s a continuous decline in the industry of artisans who create kamon.

-But despite this decline, new opportunities have opened up to create kamon in contemporary and innovative ways to revive its daily use.
-Traditional monshō uwaeshi have been coming up with new ways to create new kamon patterns and applying them to new mediums.
-These artisans are facing the extinction of their art, so they’ve been collaborating with various types of businesses, featuring kamon designs on everything from women’s handbags, tableware, and tiles to boxes of wagashi 和菓子, which are traditional Japanese sweets.
+But despite this decline, new opportunities have opened to create kamon in contemporary and innovative ways to revive its daily use.
+Traditional monshou uwaeshi such as Hotoba, have been coming up with new ways to create new kamon patterns and applying them to new mediums.
+These artisans are facing the extinction of their art, so they have been collaborating with several types of businesses, featuring kamon designs on everything from women’s purses and handbags), folding screens, tableware, and tiles to even wagashi 和菓子, which are traditional Japanese sweets.

-A type of wagashi is namagashi 生菓子 and commonly served as an accompaniment for tea ceremonies.
-They’re handmade from mochi, azuki bean paste and often have a soft, mold-able texture (see Figure 6).
-Wagashi can also be made using kashigata菓子型 or wooden molds often carved from cherry wood (see Figure 7).
-Common kashigata kamon motifs in the Edo period were the kiku 菊 (chrysanthemum), sakura 桜 (cherry blossom), and ume 梅 (plum) blossoms.
+A type of wagashi is namagashi 生菓子, which is commonly served as an accompaniment for tea ceremonies.
+It’s handmade from mochi, azuki bean paste and often has a soft, mold-able texture (see Figure 7).
+Wagashi can also be made using kashigata 菓子型 or wooden molds often carved from cherry wood (see Figure 8).
+Common kashigataka mon motifs in the Edo period were the kiku 菊 (chrysanthemum), sakura 桜 (cherry blossom), and ume 梅 (plum) blossoms.
 The decline in kashigata artisans today has made kashigata carving a dying craft and making kashigata molds itself a sought-after collectible.

-For these reasons, I became very excited when recently learning of the existence of the Ebatas family crest.
+For these reasons, I became very excited when recently learning of the existence of the Ebata family crest.
 Until then, I had never seen my family’s crest nor did my family speak of one.
-As far as I was concerned, I didn’t think my family had one, let alone two, so I’d never given it much thought.
-Except until now, and my interest in kamon was suddenly peaked.
+As far as I was concerned, I didn’t think my family even had one, let alone two, so I had never given it much thought, except until now.
+My interest in kamon was suddenly peaked.

 UNCOVERING MY FAMILY’S KAMON

-My eldest brother received a copy of the kamon from my auntie, but the poor quality of the print made it impossible to distinguish the outer circle enclosing the kamon.
-He consulted with my auntie about it and to get a better-quality image of the crest.
+My eldest brother received a copy of the kamon from my auntie, but the poor quality of the print made it impossible to distinguish the outer circle surrounding the kamon.
+He consulted with my auntie about it and to get a better quality image of the crest.
 She explained that the outer circle enclosing the crest represented two rice bundles.
-The crest, she said, was decorated on her wedding kimono and represented the “wood sorrel with the sword,” known in Japanese as the ken katabami 剣酢漿草 (oxalis) crest.
+The crest, she said, was decorated on her wedding kimono, and represented the “wood sorrel with the sword,” known as the ken katabami 剣酢漿草 (oxalis) crest.

 Fast forward 15 years later and during that time my eldest brother had gotten busy at work and had little time to do further research on the family’s kamon.
 Unfortunately, my auntie passed away in December 2015.

-The Nisei knew the existence of both kamon was known by the Nisei in my family, but it wasn’t passed on to the Sansei.
-It’s sad that knowledge of these precious family possessions, which are such an essential part of our family’s heritage, wasn’t freely passed-on instead of the Sansei having to “discover” it.
+The Nisei of the Ebata family knew of the existence of both kamon, but it wasn’t passed on to the Sansei.
+It’s unfortunate that knowledge of these precious family possessions, which are such an essential part of our family’s heritage, wasn’t freely passed-on.
+Instead, the Sansei had to “discover” it.

-Consequently, I was inclined to accept the kamon from my great-grandfather’s gravestone since it was tangible, making it irrefutable verification.
+Consequently, I was inclined to accept the kamon from my great-grandfather’s gravestone since it was the only tangible evidence available, making it irrefutable verification.
 However, I didn’t know enough about Japanese kamon and my family’s history to disregard my auntie’s claim.
 My auntie’s case was intriguing since family crests do share a strong connection with kimono.
-It was usual for kamon to be used as decoration on formal kimono worn on ceremonial occasions, so her claim seems legitimate as well.
-Unfortunately, actual physical evidence of this crest on the kimono wasn’t available.
+It was usual for kamon to be a decoration on formal kimono worn on ceremonial occasions, so her claim seems legitimate as well.
+Unfortunately, actual physical evidence of this crest on the kimono was not available.

-Since I had little knowledge about kamon when I began my research, it was essential to understand it before I could confirm my auntie’s claim.
+Since I had little knowledge about kamon when I began my research, it was essential to understand it before confirming my auntie’s claim.
 I couldn’t just blindly accept her assertion as credible or as fact until it could be investigated and validated.
-It’s especially true since there are now two different kamon from two different sources and both could be my family’s crests.
+It’s especially true since there was now two different kamon from two different sources and both could be my family’s crests.

-This is only speculation, but the reason there’s two kamon may be because the crest found on my great-grandfather’s gravestone represents my family’s household back in Japan, and the kamon on my auntie’s kimono may represent the Ebata family’s new home in Hawai‘i.
+It’s only speculation, but the reason there’s two kamon may be because the crest found on my great-grandfather’s gravestone represents my family’s household back in Japan, and the kamon on my auntie’s kimono may represent the Ebata family’s new home in Hawaii.
 In any case, I set out to find out if this was true.